BrenoFariasdaSilva/Simpsons-Family-Recognizer/README.md

 ## Dataset

-The dataset used for this project can be found on Kaggle: [Credit Card Fraud Detection Dataset 2023](https://www.kaggle.com/datasets/nelgiriyewithana/credit-card-fraud-detection-dataset-2023)
+The dataset used for this project can be found on Kaggle [here](https://www.kaggle.com/datasets/nelgiriyewithana/credit-card-fraud-detection-dataset-2023).

 ### Data Description